 But do you know progesterone’s best role yet?
 It is the ability to tame the wild side of estrogen.
 Estrogen undeniably does our body good, but when we let the hormone do whatever it wants, it’s going to go on an unstoppable rampage (like it does during menopause) – and we won’t fall short of feeling its stingy symptoms.

 The Natural Progesterone Information Service explains that because estrogen and progesterone have opposing effects, it’s important to maintain the balance of these two hormones if we want to preserve peace in our body.

 What happens to progesterone levels during menopause?

 But all this can change near the end of our perimenopausal years.
-Our ovaries will slowly lose their strength to produce estrogen, so more often, we experience anOvulation.
+Our ovaries will slowly lose their strength to produce estrogen, so more often, we experience anovulation.
 Ovulation is necessary for the production of progesterone.
-In addition, as we age, we also lose our ability to get pregnant because of our aging uterus, fallopian tubes and more!
+Besides, as we age, we also lose our ability to get pregnant because of our aging uterus, fallopian tubes and more!
 So progesterone goes on a natural slump during perimenopause.

 And this is where our discomforts begin…

 Our ovaries will start to prioritize which hormone to produce first: estrogen or progesterone?
 In the end, it chooses our estrogen because it has more receptors throughout our body.
 So, estrogen doesn’t have it too tough, and its bag becomes fuller than progesterone.
 This disturbance in the estrogen to progesterone ratio is called Estrogen Dominance (ED).